xxyzzzq/quex/trunk/doc/source-old/invocation/command-line/options.rst

     except that it is unconceivable that any code point beyond 0xFFFF ever appears.
 In this case '-b 2' is enough.

-    When using dynamic sized codecs, this option is better not used.
-The codecs define their chunks themselves.
+    When using dynamic sized encodings, this option is better not used.
+The encodings define their chunks themselves.
 For example, UTF8 is built upon one byte chunks and UTF16 is built upon chunks of two bytes.

         .. note::